sonbk21/JourneyDEV/README.md

 # JourneyDEV
-Based on OdinMS/MoopleDEV.
-This repo contains new or modded files for my server project.
+This repository contains files for the Journey MMORPG server.